 In March 2016, my father passed away.
 One year later, I wondered, “What can I do to honor him?”
 My Dad had loved biking, traveling, learning languages, and studying European history.
 I grew up biking around Milwaukee with him.
 In addition, you could call me a hispanophile: I have studied the Spanish language for over 12 years.
 I lived and worked in Mexico City for two years and in San Juan, Puerto Rico for a summer.
+My wife, Lulu, is from Mexico.
 My book tour for E-X-I-T-O: Su Estrategia de Marketing Digital en 5 Pasos brought me to Spain, Mexico, Guatemala, and Ecuador.
 Yet, I always yearned to learn more about Spain and Latin America.
 [An hispanophile is a person who is fond of Spain and Spanish-speaking countries as well as its people, cultures and language.]

 Soon after the anniversary of my Dad’s passing, Rev. Dr. Mark Cooper (in photo at left) from St. James Episcopal Church asked me, “Would you like to bike with us on the Camino de Santiago this May?”
 I took it as a sign of divine intervention.
 When the pastor of St. James Church asks you to walk The Way of St. James, I thought, how could I not say YES?
 Also, biking the trip meant it wouldn’t require as much time away from family and work.
 Usually it takes a month or more to walk the entire route from the Southern border of France (across the Pyrenees mountains) through the Northern provinces of Spain to the main cathedral in the city of Santiago de Compostela.